-Significantly damaged coins should be returned to your account bank, which verifies the authenticity of the money, attends to customer identification and, if necessary, makes inquiries related to the prevention of money laundering.
+Significantly damaged coins should be returned to your account bank, which authenticates the money, attends to customer identification and, if necessary, makes inquiries related to the prevention of money laundering.
 Coins should be packed per denomination in bags or boxes.
 The consignment must be accompanied by a declaration (damaged coins form) stating the identifying information of the sender, the denominations and quantities of the coins, and an explanation of what has happened to the coins.
 More detailed instructions can be obtained from your bank.

-For more information, see the attached memorandum: Handling of damaged, counterfeit and suspected counterfeit euro coins
+For more information, see the attached memorandum: Handling of damaged, counterfeit and suspected counterfeit euro coins.